Get my No-Sew Moonlight ornament pattern FREE.

 dip end of pin into glue

-And start pinning them to the styrofoam ball.
+And start pinning them to the Styrofoam ball.
 I really wish this was more complicated so I looked cooler.

 pin flower to styrofoam ball